GeorgeYoussefRoger/Image-Filter-Kit/README.md

-# Pixress
+# Image-Filter-Kit

-**Pixress** is an interactive, menu-driven C++ application for applying a wide variety of image processing filters.
+An interactive, menu-driven C++ application for applying a wide variety of image processing filters.
 This project supports loading, editing and saving images in multiple formats.
 Demonstrating core image processing techniques through a console-based interface.

 ## Features
 PixelForge offers a rich set of 18 image filters and transformations: